Product Name:

 Antibody Immunogen Sequence: REIQGIFFKEDSHKESNDC

-Antibody Immunogen Description: Corresponds to amino acid residues R1033 to C1051; Near C-terminus
+Antibody Immunogen Description: Corresponds to amino acid residues R1033 to C1051; Near C-terminus.

 Antibody Concentration: 1 mg/ml